RIGHT HANDED PITCHER

 I’ve never really understood the obsession with sinkerball pitchers who don’t miss bats.
 As Pribanic’s extreme inconsistency in 2010-11 suggests, the results are heavily dependent on chance.
 This probably includes both the umpire’s strike zone and the likelihood, actually the certainty, that on some days a lot of the grounders will just go through.
 A stretch of games Pribanic had starting in late July 2011 is an example.
 On July 26, he threw seven shutout innings, allowing just four hits.
 Five days later, he gave up twelve hits and six earned runs in three and a third innings.
 Two starts later, he again threw seven four-hit, shutout innings.

-In any event, Pribanic was expected back from labrum surgery late in the 2013 season, but did not make it back.
-He’ll probably try again in 2014.
+In any event, Pribanic was expected back from labrum surgery late in the 2013 season, but did not make it back either then or the following year.
+He’s now eligible for minor league free agency.

 |2013: Minor League Contract|